citp/privacy-policy-historical/k/ka/kay/kayak.ie.md

 ### Your Choices

 You can manage your [communication preferences](https://web.archive.org/account) in your account.
-Every marketing email has an opt-out URL and you can unsubscribe from such communication at any time.
+Marketing email has an opt-out URL and you can unsubscribe from such communication at any time.
 You cannot unsubscribe from servicing emails and administrative messages that are considered part of your account membership, unless you cancel your membership.

 ### How we share your Personal Information

 We may share your personal information with our corporate affiliates and with third parties for our legitimate business purposes as permitted by law.
 For example, we may share your personal information with suppliers who perform services on our behalf and have agreed in writing to protect and not further disclose your information.

 If you book through the Platforms, we may share your personal information with the payment service providers and the travel vendors you have booked with.
-This can include online travel agencies, hotels, airlines, car hire companies, and travel insurance providers.
+This can include online travel agencies, hotels, airlines, car rental companies, and travel insurance providers.
 These third parties will process your personal information as data controllers in accordance with their own privacy policies.

 We may also share your information as otherwise described to you at the time of collection.
-For example, if you provide information to enter a sweepstake, we may share your information with the promotional partners.
+For example, if you provide information to enter a sweepstakes, we may share your information with the promotional partners.

 If KAYAK itself (or part of its business) is sold or otherwise changes control, our new owners would have access to your personal information for the uses set out herein.

-If you use our [My Trips](https://web.archive.org/trips) Service, you can send or grant access to your itinerary to anyone you choose.
+If you use or have itineraries as part of our [Trips](https://web.archive.org/trips) Service, you can send or grant access to your itinerary to anyone you choose.
 Your itinerary may contain enough details (for example, booking reference codes) to allow the recipient to cancel or modify your booking, perform a check-in, etc. You should only share your itinerary with people you trust.
-Please also read the detailed [My Trips FAQ](https://web.archive.org/help/tripsfaqs).
+Please also read the detailed [Trips FAQ](https://web.archive.org/help/tripsfaqs).
 If you choose to display your itinerary on publicly-viewable web pages (Facebook, for instance), that information may be collected and used by others.

 If you provide us a review of your trip, you authorise us to publish it on all our Platforms under the screen name you provided.
 You also authorise us to aggregate it with other reviews.